 Store this mixture in a bottle or spray and wipe over wooden surfaces for a clean shine.

 Cleaning glass couldn’t be simpler.
-Simple mix together a solution that is half distilled white vinegar and half water, and you’re good to go!
+Create a solution that is half distilled white vinegar and half water, and you’re good to go!
 Spray onto glass and mirrors for a streak free, clean finish.